mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 This function will be achieved by prompting a user that visits the Dungeons and Dragons Map Generator website with buttons to choose whether they wish to view the map from the Dungeon Master's (DM) perspective, or though the Player's perspective.

 **How will we verify this specific requirement?**
 We can judge this by observing whether choosing a view provides the user with the correct view.
+Specifically:

+- Choosing to view the Player view instructs the system to present the Player view to the user
+- Choosing to view the DM view instructs the system to present the DM view instead

 **What limitations are there to achieving the use case?**
 Limitations of achieving this function include: